near/nearcore/docs/network.md

 ## 7.4 Step 4

 `EdgeValidatorActor` goes through list of all edges.
-It checks whenever all edges are valid (their cryptographic signatures match, etc.).
+It checks whether all edges are valid (their cryptographic signatures match, etc.).

 If any edge is not valid peer will be banned.